Fantom-Factory/openshift-fantom-quickstart/readme.md

 The quickstart application serves static files from the `html/` directory.

+Contents:

 [TOC]

-## Quickstart
+## Quickstart - One-liner

-### 1. Create a DIY application

-Assuming you've installed the [OpenShift client tools][openShiftClientTools] and run [setup][openShiftClientSetup], create a fresh OpenShift application with the DIY cartridge.
+Assuming you've installed the [OpenShift client tools][openShiftClientTools] and run [setup][openShiftClientSetup], you can create and deploy to live, the quickstart example in one line:

-This example will create an application called `quickstart`:

 ```
 #!bash
-C:\> rhc app create quickstart diy-0.1
+C:\> rhc create-app quickstart diy-0.1 --from-code https://bitbucket.org/AlienFactory/openshift-fantom-quickstart.git

 Application Options
 -------------------